adriancooney/benchmartian/README.md

 Simple as.

 ## Usage
-Benchmartian will take an array of files as arguments or if no arguments are given, `benchmartian` will look in `benchmark/` directory of current working directory.
+Benchmartian will take an array of files as arguments or if no arguments are given, `benchmartian` will look in `benchmark/` directory of the current working directory.
 You can also supply a reporter which will define how the test results are outputted.
 To see a list of reporters do `benchmartian --reporters`.

 	benchmartian -- Run benchmark.js benchmarks from the CLI.